 The next wave of hot desking tools will offer much more than a simple headcount.
 By connecting with platforms like Slack, Microsoft Teams, and your calendar, these systems will provide deep insights into how your office is actually being used.
 You’ll be able to see which teams collaborate in person most often, which types of spaces are in high demand, and when your office hits peak capacity.
 This data is invaluable for making smart decisions about your real estate footprint, planning office layouts, and ensuring you have the right resources available.
 A great hot desk booking system turns raw booking data into a clear story about your workplace.

-More Integrations with Workplace Tools
+Seamless Connections with Other Workplace Tools

 Your desk booking tool shouldn't feel like another piece of software to manage.
 The strongest trend is toward embedding these tools directly into the apps your team already lives in.
 The future isn't just about a basic Slack bot; it's about a rich, interactive experience within the platform.
 Think of booking meeting rooms, reserving parking spots, and even ordering lunch without ever leaving your main communication hub.
 When the booking process is this smooth, adoption happens naturally.
 The key is to find software that offers deep integrations with workplace tools, turning a logistical task into a simple, one-click action that feels like a native part of your workflow.